-- Ensure that they have the equipment they require to access their computer and the school curriculum
+- Educational access assessments- ensuring that students have the equipment they require to access their computer and the curriculum

 - Review of Posture, seating and comfort